 but should run on your own PC or Mac).

 "Students have the right to miss class for religious observances.

 Students wishing time off for this reason should let the instructor

 know within the first two days of class."

-"If you need an accommodation due to a disability, please make an
+"If you need an accommodation due to a disability, please make

+be needed.
 Contact 608-342-1818 for more information about SSWD."